-When developing RRPs or creating subsequent iterations of an existing RRP platform, it is important to understand whether any new compounds are generated in comparison to a reference product or previous version.
+When developing smoke-free products or creating subsequent iterations of an existing smoke-free product, it is important to understand whether any new compounds are generated in comparison to a reference product or previous version.
 It is also important to identify whether any significant increase in the concentration of a common constituent has occurred.
-In this situation, non-targeted differential screening is performed, whereby data from the non-targeted screening of different products are compared.
+In this situation, untargeted differential screening is performed, whereby data from the untargeted screening of different products are compared.
 Statistical models are used to filter compounds with significant differences, followed by a ranking procedure which considers the relative differences in abundance of each compound as well as the absolute abundance.
 The findings are then passed on for toxicological assessment.